 - Frozen fruit: This recipe calls for frozen mixed fruit, but you can use literally anything you have on hand.
 Berries, mangos, and peaches are all great picks.

-- Yogurt: Adds a probiotic and calcium boost, plus a creamy texture.
+- Yogurt or kefir: Adds a probiotic and calcium boost, plus a creamy texture.
+Here’s how I make homemade kefir from scratch.

 - Carrot: I always add a carrot to our fruit smoothies.
 It seems random, I know.
 But you literally can’t taste the carrot, and it’s a great way to sneak more veggies into my kids.
 (Plus, carrots are great for detoxification.)
 According to Catherine Crow from Butter Nutrition, “1-2 raw carrots a day can be a digestive “helper” and can help detoxify excess estrogen and endotoxin in the colon that can slow down digestion and transit time (source).”

 - Power-ups: I like to add a variety of what I call “power-ups” to my smoothies.
 These are basically healthy powders, seeds, or oils to maximize nutrition.
 Our favorites are chia seeds, flax seeds, coconut oil, collagen powder, or dry oats soaked in water overnight.

 - Liquid of choice: Our smoothie liquid varies constantly.
 I’m currently on a kefir kick, but we often use canned or homemade coconut milk or herbal tea to liquify our smoothies.
 You can also use juice, dairy or nut milk.
 I always add part flavored liquid and part water.

 Basic Fruit Smoothie Recipe Notes: